andersberliner/smelling_sepsis/README.md

 ![Figure Six - Toy Example Sigmoidal Curve Fits](img/sigmoid.png)

-With a small number of timesteps fed in, using scipy's curve_fit function, a broad family of parameters will fit the data.
-And since the cost function is not globally convex, the paramters chosen pick a sigmoid that plateaus at the maximum value yet perceived.
+With a small number of timesteps fed in, using scipy's `curve_fit` function, a broad family of parameters will fit the data.
+And since the cost function is not globally convex, the parameters chosen pick a sigmoid that plateaus at the maximum value yet perceived.
 You can see in the legend that A, k and C are all poorly approximated for a small number of timesteps fed in.
 Thus, despite its chemial and biological relevancy, sigmoidal curve shape parameters did not perform well when model tuning.

 ### Scaling and Dimensionality Reduction